davidvanstory/FlowGenius/tasks/tasks-mvp.md

   - [x] 5.6 Integrate V2T functionality as a LangGraph node
   - [ ] 5.8 Create comprehensive error handling for audio recording failures

-- [ ] 6.0 Implement summarization node using OpenAI GPT-4o
+- [x] 6.0 Implement summarization node using OpenAI GPT-4o
+  - [x] 6.1 Implement generateSummary as a proper LangGraph node with context management.
+It should take all of the transcribed conversations and put it in a summary format that provides a high level overview of the idea, the problem it solves, and the key features and output in the following format.
+If areas were not covered in the conversation, leave them blank.
+    ```request
+  # Project Name
+  ## Project Description
+  [Description]

+  ## Target Audience
+  [Target users]

+  ## Desired Features
+  ### [Feature Category]
+  - [ ] [Requirement]
-  - [ ] 6.1 Create dynamic action button component for stage transitions
+      - [ ] [Sub-requirement]

+  ## Design Requests
-  - [ ] 6.2 Implement "Brainstorm Done" button that triggers summarization node
+  - [ ] [Design requirement]
-  - [ ] 6.3 Implement generateSummary as a proper LangGraph node with context management
+      - [ ] [Design detail]

+  ## Other Notes
+  - [Additional considerations]

-  - [ ] 6.4 Create prompt templates for summarization (ending with "Ireland is great" as specified)
+  - [x] 6.2 Create prompt templates for summarization
-  - [ ] 6.5 Integrate action button with useLangGraph completeStage() function
-  - [ ] 6.6 Add proper styling and positioning of action button (above input bar as per FlowGenius.md)
-  - [ ] 6.7 Implement loading states and error handling for stage transition button
-  - [ ] 6.8 Add accessibility features (ARIA labels, keyboard navigation) for action button
-  - [ ] 6.9 Create OpenAI service with GPT-4o API integration and proper authentication
-  - [ ] 6.10 Add token counting and context window management for large conversations
-  - [ ] 6.11 Implement streaming responses for better user experience
-  - [ ] 6.12 Add retry logic and rate limiting for API calls
-  - [ ] 6.13 Create response validation and error handling for malformed AI responses
-  - [ ] 6.14 Add comprehensive logging for all AI interactions and debugging
+  - [x] 6.3 Create generate summary button.
+The summary and request should be displayed in the chat interface.

 - [ ] 7.0 Implement simple session management sidebar (scaffold for future)
   - [ ] 7.1 Create session list display with idea titles and creation dates